MingLunHan/CIF-ColDec/README.md

 Supporting Information for enhanced Collaborative Decoding (ColDec) on CIF-based Speech Recognition for the convenience of reproductivity and comparison.

 ### 1. Data

+Note that all biasing lists are session-level, because each utterance in one test set shares the same biasing list.

+#### a.
+LibriSpeech
 Files in data directory are simulated session-level biasing phrases for test-clean and test-other, respectively.
-Note that all biasing lists are session-level, because each utterance in one test set shares the same biasing list.

 Details about LibriSpeech test sets and biasing lists are listed here: